 Earlier this week I posted a recipe for Chocolate Glazed Triple Layer Cheesecake, a cheesecake with layers of chocolate cheesecake, brown sugar cheesecake and sour cream cheesecake.
 It's one I wish I could make more often, but since it's rich and serves so many people, I save it for the holidays when there are more gatherings.
 But not anymore!
 This scaled down four inch cheesecake is makes two small versions of the three cake.

-The cake may appear small, but each cake weighs about 10 ounces and serves anywhere from two to eight people — and by eight people, I mean people who’ve had a meal and need just few small bites of dessert.
+A four inch cheesecake may appear small, but each cake weighs about 10 ounces and serves anywhere from two to eight people -- and by eight people, I mean people who've had a meal and need just few small bites of dessert.
 However, if you are a party of two, one cake would be just right and you could freeze the other.

 Many thanks to Karen, who motivated me to test a smaller version by requesting it in the comments.
 For those of you who don't own the small cheesecake pans, the ones I use are the Wilton Mini Springform Pans.